Inside the Senate Report on Rising Insulin Prices

 The role of insulin manufacturers

-The list price of insulin has risen steeply over time, with the greatest increase over the last fifteen years.
+The list price of insulin has risen steeply over time, with the greatest increase over the last 15 years.
 For context, one vial of insulin typically lasts an insulin-dependent person anywhere from 5 to 20 days.
-Most insulin-dependent people require 2-3 vials of insulin per month, while some require 6 or more.
+Most insulin-dependent people require two to three vials of insulin per month, while some require six or more.
 Every case of diabetes is unique.

 The report calls out several clear instances of the pricing increase practices:

-- Sanofi increased the list price of Lantus three times in 2013 alone – on April 26, August 2, and December 13 – resulting in a total increase of approximately 39.7% for Lantus vials and 29.7% for Lantus pens.
+- Sanofi increased the list price of Lantus three times in 2013 alone—on April 26, August 2 and December 13—resulting in a total increase of approximately 39.7 percent for Lantus vials and 29.7 percent for Lantus pens.
 The Senate Finance Committee showed these price increases to be based on a conscious choice from Sanofi, aimed at setting up a higher list price for their newer product Toujeo, while getting their Lantus users ready to switch to the new product because they would already be used to the higher price.
 This was combined with increased pressure from PBMs to offer higher rebates or suffer exclusion of Lantus and/or Toujeo from insurance formularies.

 - Novo Nordisk did the same with their long-acting insulin product Tresiba.
 Before Tresiba, Novo Nordisk “shadow priced” Sanofi in 2014.
 This is different from “lockstep pricing,” where companies illegally work together to increase their prices at the same time.
 But Novo Nordisk’s internal documents show that Novo Nordisk would track the price of Sanofi’s Lantus long-acting insulin, then increase the own price of their competitive product Levemir, sometimes getting approval turnaround within 24 hours.
 This strategy changed in 2015 with Novo Nordisk’s launch of the long-acting insulin Tresiba.
 Instead of shadow-pricing Sanofi, Novo Nordisk raised the price of Levemir before Lantus was increased, in order to “…set a high basal insulin price floor from which to launch Tresiba’s initial list price.”

 Perhaps the biggest blow is that Novo Nordisk’s Board of Directors voted against a proposed insulin price decrease.
-From the report, “On May 29, 2018, Novo Nordisk USPC debated whether it should reduce the list price of its insulin drugs by 50% after a string of news reports detailed how patients were struggling to afford their medications.
-Novo Nordisk believed that a 50% cut would be a meaningful reduction to patients, significantly close the list-to-net [price] gap, head off negative press attention, and reduce “pressure” from Congressional hearings.”
+From the report, “On May 29, 2018, Novo Nordisk USPC debated whether it should reduce the list price of its insulin drugs by 50 percent after a string of news reports detailed how patients were struggling to afford their medications.
+Novo Nordisk believed that a 50 percent cut would be a meaningful reduction to patients, significantly close the list-to-net [price] gap, head off negative press attention, and reduce “pressure” from Congressional hearings.”

 The role of insurance companies